0xobelisk/dubhe-wip/packages/graphql-server/README.md

 # 🚀 Universal GraphQL Server

-An intelligent GraphQL server adapter that can automatically connect to databases created by `sui-rust-indexer` and dynamically generate complete GraphQL APIs.
+An intelligent GraphQL server adapter that can automatically connect to databases created by `dubhe-indexer` and dynamically generate complete GraphQL APIs.

 ## ✨ Core Features

 ### 🎯 Intelligent Database Adaptation
-- **Dynamic Scanning**: Automatically scans all table structures created by `sui-rust-indexer`
+- **Dynamic Scanning**: Automatically scans all table structures created by `dubhe-indexer`
 - **PostGraphile Powered**: Based on the powerful PostGraphile to automatically generate GraphQL APIs
 - **Zero Configuration**: No need to manually define schemas, automatically inferred from existing databases